Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 # Skill Tests

-When you consult the dice, the game calls it a **Skill Test.** Forge Gauntlet uses a **d6** dice pool system.
+When you consult the dice, the game calls it a **Skill Test.** {{ site.title }} uses a **d6** dice pool system.
 So whenever the game calls for dice to be rolled, roll a handful of six-sided dice equal to the rating of the [Attribute](../characters/attributes) with which you chose to test.
 Each die can either be a hit or a miss, depending on if its face shows at least the training of the skill with which you chose to test.
 All hits counted together are called **Effort.** Achieving more Effort is always better.

 A test has a difficulty, a number that defines how much effort it takes to succeed on the test, otherwise the test is a failure.
 There are no tests without consequences.
 No matter if you succeed on a test or fail it, you will either get what you want and/or suffer a setback.
 Either way, after a test both the narrative and your character make progress, either by achieving your goal or by growing with your failures.